 - 9.2.3.5.
 The following policies and development criteria apply to Mid-Rise Buildings: - a.
-Mid-Rise Buildings are buildings up to a maximum of twelve storeys in height, depending on the height permitted through policy 9.2.1.5 and Schedule 13. - b.
+Mid-Rise Buildings are generally buildings over five storeys in height, up to a maximum of twelve storeys in height, depending on the height permitted through policy 9.2.1.4 and Schedule 13. - b.
 Mid-Rise Buildings over six storeys in height shall be designed with a pedestrianscaled podium.
-The podium shall be between three and six storeys in height.
-Taller building elements shall be set back from the podium by a minimum of three metres along all public street frontages in order to provide an appropriate pedestrian environment and mitigate wind impacts at the street level. - c.
-In order to ensure appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, Mid-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall be setback a minimum of 7.5 metres from the property line and shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings.
+The podium shall generally be between three and six storeys in height.
+Taller building elements shall generally be set back from the podium by a minimum of three metres along all public street frontages in order to provide an appropriate pedestrian environment and mitigate wind impacts at the street level.